Skip to main content

 Water-saving products

-The City reimburses 50% of the purchase cost, up to a maximum of :
+The City reimburses 50% of the purchase cost of these products, up to a maximum of :

-*300 for purchases of water-saving items made at a Brossard business
+*300 for purchases made in a business located in Brossard

-*200 for purchases of water-saving items made at a store outside Brossard
+*200 for purchases made in a store outside Brossard

-*These amounts are a maximum reimbursable for all your invoices.
-They are not cumulative and are not reimbursable per item.
+*Amounts shown represent maximum reimbursable for all your bills.
+They are not cumulative and do not apply per product.

 Eligible products